 Saving money on gas and keeping your car running smoothly are goals every driver shares.
 Regular tune-ups can help you achieve both by boosting your car’s fuel efficiency and preventing costly breakdowns.
-This article explains how simple maintenance tasks—like checking spark plugs, air filters, and tire pressure can stretch your gas mileage, reduce expenses, and make your car more reliable.
+This article explains how simple maintenance tasks – like checking spark plugs, air filters, and tire pressure can stretch your gas mileage, reduce expenses, and make your car more reliable.
 Written in clear, straightforward language, we’ll explore the problems tune-ups solve, the benefits you’ll enjoy, and the real results you can expect.
-Whether you drive every day or just on weekends, you’ll discover practical ways to keep your car in great shape and your wallet fuller.

 Paying too much at the gas pump or noticing your car doesn’t go as far on a full tank can be frustrating.
 Fuel efficiency isn’t just about saving money it’s about getting the most from your vehicle while keeping it dependable and environmentally friendly.
 A car that uses less gas reduces your expenses, eases wear on critical parts, and cuts down on harmful emissions.
 But what causes your car to burn more fuel than it should?
 And how can regular tune-ups help?
 Let’s dive into the common issues that hurt gas mileage and how tune-ups fix them, helping you spend less and drive better.